-- Best CAD-certified laptop graphics card on the market (NVIDIA Quadro M5000M)
+- Best CAD-certified laptop graphics card on the market (NVIDIA Quadro M5500M)

 - Best laptop for AutoCAD, Revit and other CAD/modelling software

 Time to bring out the big guns.
-This laptop has some of the best specs on the market and probably the best ones when you consider Quadro graphics chip.
-If you can settle for 2nd-best, you might as well save 1900$ by getting slightly cheaper model.
+This laptop has some of the best specs on the market and probably THE best when you consider Quadro graphics chip.
+If you can settle for 2nd-best GPU and you’d rather add a 500 GB SSD – you might as well go for a slightly cheaper model.